Homemade Vs Delivered Pizza

 I eat a lot of pizza.
-It’s probably my favorite everyday food.
-As such I have carefully analyzed the cheapest way I can purchase a good pizza.
+As such, I have carefully analyzed the cheapest way I can purchase a good pizza.
 And by good, I mean a pizza with real cheese and a nice dough–not those paper-dough cheese-food pizzas you can get at fast food chains.
 Here’s my options for purchasing a large sausage pizza, from the cheapest option to the most expensive:

 Homemade using my own dough: Dough: $.25, Cheese: $2, Sauce: $.10 (using tomatoes from the garden), Sausage: $.25, total: $2.65